 Negotiations will then begin as we put your offer forward to the landlord.

-Once your offer has been accepted you will be asked to pay a holding deposit of between £350 and £500 as a way of commitment to your application to rent whilst we carry out references and draw up the necessary agreements.
+Once your offer has been accepted you will be asked to pay a holding deposit equivalent to five weeks rent as a way of commitment to your application to rent whilst we carry out references and draw up the necessary agreements.
 The property will be taken off the market for further viewings, subject to references.
 Upon successful application, the holding deposit is deducted from your balance when you move in.

 You will be provided with a breakdown of the balance, this will need to be paid and cleared in our account prior to your tenancy start date.